Jim Rockford: Character background and investigation agency

 Rockford’s investigative style is to use his wits and a good measure of deception to get useful information from those he interviews.
 In one episode he is derisively described by a rival private investigator as “the con bull artist”.
 In addition to posing as insurance investigators and government officials (frequently using the pseudonym "Jim Taggart"), he sometimes invents preposterous characters and scenarios to confuse people, which usually gets them to reveal some valuable information.
 He has a portable printing press kept in his car and uses it to prepare appropriate false business cards that lend credibility to his various guises.
-He is adept at using a lockpick, illegal to possess.
+He is adept at using a lockpick.

-Rockford's contact inside the Los Angeles Police Department is his friend, sergeant (later lieutenant) Dennis Becker, who often will, albeit grudgingly, run car license plates and do criminal record checks for him.
+Rockford's contact inside the Los Angeles Police Department is his friend, sergeant (later, lieutenant) Dennis Becker, who often will, albeit grudgingly, run car license plates and do criminal record checks for him.
 In return, Rockford gives Becker information on criminal activity he may uncover, allowing Becker to receive credit for any arrests that may follow.

 Rockford shared many personality traits with the lead characters of two of Garner's previous series, Maverick's Bret Maverick and Nichols's Frank Nichols.
 Rockford was usually unarmed (he occasionally carried an unlicensed pistol – which he kept in a cookie jar in his home – but hardly ever used it) and, despite trying to avoid trouble and use reason and negotiation to solve problems, would sometimes be pressed into a fistfight as a last resort.

 Military service

 During the series, it is also revealed that Rockford was wounded in action and awarded a Silver Star while serving in the Korean War with the 24th Infantry Division.
-After being busted to Private he was promoted to Sergeant after conning the North Koreans to exchange a tank for 400 cases of K rations so his encircled unit could escape; however he was soon busted back to PFC when it was discovered he was running a string of pool halls in Busan and stealing a Major General's car.
-He also forgot to return his service pistol and gets a call from the army about it after 23 years.
-A running gag is that, whenever Rockford gets involved with cases connected to members of his old Division, Jim is usually in trouble.
+After being busted to private, he was promoted to sergeant for conning the North Koreans into exchanging a tank for 400 cases of K rations so that his encircled unit could escape; however, he was soon busted back to private when it was discovered that he was running a string of pool halls in Busan and had stolen a major general's car.
+He also forgot to return his service pistol, which results in him getting a call from the army about it 23 years later.
+A running gag is that, whenever Rockford gets involved with cases connected to members of his old division, he is usually in trouble.
 (The reference to the 24th Division is an inside reference to James Garner's real-life service; Garner actually served in the 5th Infantry Regiment (United States) of the 24th Infantry Division, a.k.a.
 "Taro Division" during the Korean War.)